Marilyn Monroe: Death and funeral

 The Los Angeles County Coroners Office was assisted in their investigation by the Los Angeles Suicide Prevention Team, who had expert knowledge on suicide.
 Monroe's doctors stated that she had been "prone to severe fears and frequent depressions" with "abrupt and unpredictable mood changes", and had overdosed several times in the past, possibly intentionally.
-Due to these facts and the lack of any indication of foul play, deputy coroner Thomas Noguchi classified her death as a probable suicide.
+From these facts and the lack of any indication of foul play, deputy coroner Thomas Noguchi classified her death as a probable suicide.

 Monroe's sudden death was front-page news in the United States and Europe.
-According to Lois Banner, "it's said that the suicide rate in Los Angeles doubled the month after she died; the circulation rate of most newspapers expanded that month", and the Chicago Tribune reported that they had received hundreds of phone calls from members of the public requesting information about her death.
+According to historian Lois Banner, "it's said that the suicide rate in Los Angeles doubled the month after she died; the circulation rate of most newspapers expanded that month", and the Chicago Tribune reported that they had received hundreds of phone calls from members of the public requesting information about her death.
 French artist Jean Cocteau commented that her death "should serve as a terrible lesson to all those whose chief occupation consists of spying on and tormenting film stars", her former co-star Laurence Olivier deemed her "the complete victim of ballyhoo and sensation", and Bus Stop director Joshua Logan said that she was "one of the most unappreciated people in the world".

-Her funeral, held at the Westwood Village Memorial Park Cemetery on August 8, was private and attended by only her closest associates.
-The service was arranged by Joe DiMaggio, Monroe's half-sister Berniece Baker Miracle, and Monroe's business manager Inez Melson.
+Monroe's funeral, held at the Westwood Village Memorial Park Cemetery on August 8, was private and attended by only her closest associates.
+The service was arranged by DiMaggio, Miracle, and Monroe's business manager Inez Melson.
+DiMaggio was the only one of her ex-husbands to attend.
+He barred most of Hollywood from attending and believed that they held a responsibility for her death.
 Hundreds of spectators crowded the streets around the cemetery.
-Monroe was later entombed at Crypt No. 24 at the Corridor of Memories.
+Monroe was later entombed at the Corridor of Memories.

 In the following decades, several conspiracy theories, including murder and accidental overdose, have been introduced to contradict suicide as the cause of Monroe's death.
 The speculation that Monroe had been murdered first gained mainstream attention with the publication of Norman Mailer's Marilyn: A Biography in 1973, and in the following years became widespread enough for the Los Angeles County District Attorney John Van de Kamp to conduct a "threshold investigation" in 1982 to see whether a criminal investigation should be opened.
 No evidence of foul play was found.